yakuza8/peniot/README.md

 you need to install **python-tk** and **[bluepy](https://github.com/IanHarvey/bluepy)** before installation and build.

+In short, you need the followings before running installation script.
+* setuptools
+* python-tk
+* bluepy

 You can build project in your local by executing following codes.
 ```shell
 $ git clone git@github.com:yakuza8/peniot.git